Pushkka/NodeDialogueSystem/README.md

 Click `RMB` and go to `Create -> Node Dialogue System -> Character`

 Character is the set of all the sprites it has.
 So just add your sprites into the right category.
+If you want the character to have a **unique color** just select color in **character color** menue and check the box.

 ## How to create new Dialog?